lsst-sqre/safir/docs/user-guide/database/pagination.rst

 Second, your application optionally may provide a limit on the number of results to return, a cursor indicating where in the overall list of results to pick up from, or both.
 If neither a limit nor a cursor is provided, the query is not paginated; you can still use the facilities discussed here for simplicity (and to avoid needing special cases for the non-paginated case), but pagination will not be done.

-Third, your application passes the SQL query and any limit or cursor, along with a database session, into `~safir.database.PaginatedQueryRunner` to perform the query.
+Third, your application passes the SQL query and any limit or cursor, along with a database session, into `~PaginatedQueryRunner` to perform the query.
 This will apply the sort order and any restrictions from the limit or cursor and then execute the query in that session.
-It will return a `~safir.database.PaginatedList`, which holds the results along with pagination information.
+It will return a `~PaginatedList`, which holds the results along with pagination information.

-Finally, the application will return, via the API handler, the list of entries included in the `~safir.database.PaginatedList` along with information about how to obtain the next or previous group of entries and, optionally, the total number of records.
+Finally, the application will return, via the API handler, the list of entries included in the `~PaginatedList` along with information about how to obtain the next or previous group of entries and, optionally, the total number of records.
 This pagination information is generally returned in HTTP headers, although if you wish to return it in a data structure wrapper around the results, you can do that instead.

 Defining the cursor